afekaoh/DispenserVillagerTrading/readme.md

 ## Future Plans
 - Selecting a specific trade via redstone signal strength.
 - Moving the villager-only pressure plate to a dedicated plugin.
 Or adding more pressure plate types.
+- Add more events to the public API for deeper integration.
+- Add barrels support for trade result collection.
+- Add more configuration options to better mimic vanilla behavior.

 ---